 Stay warm and comfortable with these energy-saving tips.

 - If you have a simple open masonry fireplace, make sure you close the flue.
 The flue can pull warm air up the chimney and out of the home.

 - Check for drafts around windows and doors.
 According to the U.S. Department of Energy, air leaks around doors account for 18-20 percent of heat loss in a typical home; drafty windows account for up to 30 percent of heat loss.
 A 1/8-inch gap under an exterior door lets as much cold air in as a 2 ½-inch hole punched in the wall.
-A Home Performance with ENERGY STAR visit includes air sealing and can help to minimize drafts and heat loss.
+A no-cost Home Energy Assessment includes air sealing and can help to minimize drafts and heat loss.

 - Sunlight shining in windows adds heat to homes.
 Open the drapes, shades, and blinds during the day to warm up on sunny days, then close them at night to keep out the cold air.

 - Energy efficient windows are an important consideration for both new and existing homes.
 Single-paned windows should have storm windows.
 Wood or metal frame storm windows provide a second layer of glass and a barrier of still air that reduces heat transfer.
 Double-paned windows cut heat transfer by 40 to 50 percent.
 In extremely cold regions, triple glazing should be considered.

 - Install Programmable Thermostats.
 You can save as much as 10% a year on heating and cooling by simply turning your thermostat back 7°-10°F for 8 hours a day from its typical setting.
 Programmable thermostats allow you to easily set your home’s temperature in advance to avoid coming home to a freezing house.
 A smart thermostat takes that a step further by allowing you to set your temperature from your smart phone or tablet.
 Some even learn your habits and adjust accordingly – saving you even more.